zettajs/zettajs.github.io/recipes/_posts/2014-09-22-Hello-World.md

 ###API and Browser

-Again, Zetta has generated an API repsone for all the devices we want to use.
+Again, Zetta has generated an API response for all the devices we want to use.
 Here is a sample heartbeat sensor API response.

 ```json
 {